-- 8.1 Every Contract with a value of £30,000 or more shall be in the form of a Written Contract.
-All Written Contracts shall: - 8.1.1 Be in writing and signed by the Authority Solicitor or Senior Lawyer or Chief Executive - 8.1.2 Be in a form and contain such clauses as are approved by Legal Services:

-8.1.3 Specify:

-- The goods, materials, advice or services to be supplied and the work to be performed; - ii) The total price to be paid together with details of the proportion of the price payable for any discrete part or parts of the contractual obligations - iii) The time or times within which the Contract is to be performed and whether time of the essence of the contract - iv) Any milestones set for completion of specified tasks or parts of the Contract - v) The specifications and standards to be applied to the Contract, such as appropriate British Standard Specification, British Standard Code of Practice, etc, and including full details of outputs, outcomes and performance assurance measures; - vi) Responsibility for monitoring performance of the Contract, together with controls over sub-contractors; - vii) Any liquidated damages payable on default or other sufficient security for due performance; - viii) The circumstances in which the Contract may be terminated, cancelled or suspended with or without notice and the consequences of such termination; - Suitable provisions relating to prompt payment of invoices by the Authority in accordance with Regulation 113 of the UK Regulations; - x) All such other conditions and terms as may be agreed between the parties. - 8.1.4 Comply with all legislative requirements, including Health and Safety at Work Regulations; - 8.1.5 Contain a requirement that the Contractor indemnify the Authority against: - any claim which may be made in respect of Employers' Liability against the Authority or the Contractor by any workmen employed by the Contractor or any sub-contractor in the execution of the works; - ii) any claim for bodily injury to or damage to property of third parties; - iii) (if applicable) any claim which may be made in respect of Professional Indemnity insurance - 8.1.6 Include a clause empowering the Authority to terminate the Contract and to recover all its loss in the event of corruption (including but not limited to any offence under Section 117(2) of the Local Government Act 1972 and the Bribery Act 2010) by the Contractor, its employees or anyone acting on the Contractor's behalf.
+- 9.1 Every Contract with a value of £30,000 or more shall be in the form of a Written Contract.
+All Written Contracts shall: - 9.1.1 Be in writing and signed by the Authority Solicitor or Senior Lawyer or Chief Executive - 9.1.2 Be in a form and contain such clauses as are approved by Legal Services; - 9.1.3 Specify: - The goods, materials, advice or services to be supplied and the work to be performed; - ii) The total price to be paid together with details of the proportion of the price payable for any discrete part or parts of the contractual obligations - iii) The time or times within which the Contract is to be performed and whether time of the essence of the contract - iv) Any milestones set for completion of specified tasks or parts of the Contract - The specifications and standards to be applied to the Contract, such as appropriate British Standard Specification, British Standard Code of Practice, etc, and including full details of outputs, outcomes and performance assurance measures; - vi) Responsibility for monitoring performance of the Contract, together with controls over sub-contractors; - vii) Any liquidated damages payable on default or other sufficient security for due performance; - viii) The circumstances in which the Contract may be terminated, cancelled or suspended with or without notice and the consequences of such termination; - ix) Payment to be made within 30 days of receipt or due date of a valid, undisputed invoice; - x) All such other conditions and terms as may be agreed between the parties. - 9.1.4 Comply with all legislative requirements, including Health and Safety at Work Regulations; - 9.1.5 Contain a requirement that the Contractor indemnify the Authority against: - any claim which may be made in respect of Employers' Liability against the Authority or the Contractor by any workmen employed by the Contractor or any sub-contractor in the execution of the works: - ii) any claim for bodily injury to or damage to property of third parties: - iii) (if applicable) any claim which may be made in respect of Professional Indemnity insurance

-- 8.2 The Contract should also address the questions (where relevant) of: - 8.2.1 Insurance; loss in transit; non-delivery of goods; - 8.2.2 Delivery; acceptance; testing; trial periods; return of goods; - 8.2.3 Intellectual property rights (e.g. Copyright) - 8.2.4 Indemnity, liability and insurance; - 8.2.5 Data protection and/or confidentiality and Freedom of Information; - 8.2.6 National insurance and superannuation; - 8.2.7 VAT - 8.2.8 Defects liability and retention
+- 9.1.6 Include a clause empowering the Authority to terminate the Contract and to recover all its loss in the event of corruption (including but not limited to any offence under Section 117(2) of the Local Government Act 1972 and the Bribery Act 2010) by the Contractor, its employees or anyone acting on the Contractor's behalf. - 9.2 The Contract should also address the questions (where relevant) of: - 9.2.1 Insurance; loss in transit; non-delivery of goods; - 9.2.2 Delivery; acceptance; testing; trial periods; return of goods; - 9.2.3 Intellectual property rights (e.g. Copyright) - 9.2.4 Indemnity, liability and insurance; - 9.2.5 Data protection and/or confidentiality and Freedom of Information; - 9.2.6 National insurance and superannuation; - 9.2.7 VAT - 9.2.8 Defects liability and retention

-CP9 Post Award of Contract
+CP10 Post Award of Contract